 Developing a dependence on tramadol will result in withdrawal symptoms if you try to reduce or stop this medication.

-It is vital that if you do have a dependence that you do not stop taking the medication suddenly.
+It is vital that if you do have a dependence you do not stop taking the medication suddenly.
 This could potentially cause life-threatening withdrawal symptoms to develop.

 Common tramadol withdrawal symptoms include: